CrowdSec

 CrowdSec has been tracking this vulnerability and its exploits since 7th of April 2025.

 According to CrowdSec data, while opportunistic exploitation dominates, a portion of threat actors trying to exploit CVE-2015-4455 apply basic targeting methods such as port or service detection.
 This indicates emerging patterns of selective targeting.
-In addition, according to the CrowdSec network, attack volume against CVE-2015-4455 has dipped slightly compared to the previous week.
-Although still commonly targeted, the decline suggests a cooling-off period.
-Long-term relevance remains, but attention is waning.
+Telemetry from the CrowdSec network also shows that exploitation activity for CVE-2015-4455 remains steady week-over-week.
+Attack volumes are consistent with long-term trends, indicating sustained interest from threat actors.
+CVE-2015-4455 continues to be an active part of the threat landscape and will likely remain this way for the forseeable future.

 Attacks are characterized by requests to URLs that include /?gf_page=upload.